Blog

 6. Spectro Cloud

-Spectro Cloud's flagship product, Palette, differentiates itself with a "decentralized" architecture that is particularly resilient for Edge computing and bare metal environments.
+Spectro Cloud's flagship product, Palette, differentiates itself with a "decentralized" architecture that is particularly resilient for Edge computing and bare-metal environments.

 Core Strengths:

-• Decentralized Architecture: Moves intelligence to the cluster/edge, reducing dependency on a central management plane for basic operations.
+• Decentralized Architecture: Moves intelligence directly to the cluster/edge, reducing dependency on a central management plane for basic operations.

 Potential Weaknesses: